Ask Krrish Contact Us

 }

-- Apex Managed Sharing is complex and should be used judiciously.
+• Apex Managed Sharing is complex — use it judiciously.

-- Always define a custom `RowCause` to distinguish your programmatic shares from other sharing types.
+• Always define a custom RowCause to distinguish programmatic shares from other sharing types.

-- Be mindful of governor limits when performing DML on share objects.
+• Be mindful of governor limits when performing DML on share objects at scale.

 5. Security in Apex (with sharing, FLS, CRUD)

-Apex code, by default, runs in system context, meaning it has access to all objects and fields regardless of the running user's permissions.
-To enforce security and sharing, developers must explicitly implement mechanisms.
+Apex code runs in system context by default — it has access to all objects and fields regardless of the running user's permissions.
+To enforce security, developers must explicitly implement these mechanisms.

 public static List<Account> getMyAccounts() {